Nicholasglim/r_projects/Projects/Supervised Learning/Heart_Disease_Prediction.md

-# Classification: Heart Disease Prediction
+# Heart Disease Prediction Using Machine Learning

 **Problem Description:** This showcase uses classification methods to predict the likelihood of heart disease based on various health indicators, such as age, cholesterol levels, blood pressure, and other key factors